SetMatchGames/www.setmatchgames.com/index.md

 # Goals

-- Increased variety and quality of game formats
+Increased variety and quality of game formats, game components, and rate of balancing unbalanced formats with a drastically reduced coordination cost by levoraging cryptoeconomic market mechanisms.
-- Increased quality of game components
-- Increased rate of balancing unbalanced formats